-Therefore, while recognising uncertainties resulting from the lack of randomised controlled trials to directly support 864 the full range of treatment recommendations, as well as considering the benign side effects profile of the NAI, it is 865 considered that sufficient evidence supports the use of NAIs as a public health measure during pandemics of 866 susceptible influenza strains.
-This Expert Opinion did not consider other aspects such as; cost-effectiveness 867 868 considerations, including opportunity cost; strategies for protection of vulnerable subgroups; essential services of society; public perception of the risks and benefits of the threat and intervention; and the methods available for a 869 timely delivery of interventions, which are all relevant and necessary as an evidence base for decisions on 870 stockpiling.
-EU/EEA governments will need to take difficult policy decisions on preparedness plans based on 871 incomplete evidence on upcoming threats, and possible interventions to protect their populations, acknowledging 872 that the evidence base for NAIs should be strengthened and research focusing on new influenza antivirals should 873 be supported to facilitate these decisions.
-874
+Therefore, while recognising uncertainties resulting from the lack of randomised controlled trials of relevant design or of sufficient power to directly support the full range of treatment recommendations, as well as considering the relatively benign side effects profile of the NAI, it is considered that sufficient evidence supports the use of NAIs as a public health measure during pandemics of susceptible influenza strains.
+This expert opinion did not consider other aspects such as; cost-effectiveness considerations, including opportunity cost; strategies for protection of vulnerable subgroups; essential services of society; public perception of the risks and benefits of the threat and intervention; and the methods available for a timely delivery of interventions, which are all relevant and necessary as an evidence base for decisions on stockpiling.
+EU/EEA governments will need to take difficult policy decisions on preparedness plans based on incomplete evidence on upcoming threats, and possible interventions to protect their populations, acknowledging that the evidence base for NAIs should be strengthened and research focusing on new influenza antivirals should be supported to facilitate these decisions.